 Before diving headlong into customizing your WordPress website it’s important to first think carefully about what you want from a new design as this will, in part, dictate the method used to implement this.
 Importantly it’s clearly vital that whatever updates you do make can be saved and don’t get overwritten, for example when updating your theme files or the WordPress core itself.

 A common misconception is that the ‘correct’ step when customizing a WordPress website is to first create a child theme.
 This child theme sits alongside our parent theme and is where any design changes (particularly to the theme’s CSS files) are made.
 Without doubt, creating and using a child theme when customizing the style of your site or tweaking functionality can be best practice.
-However there are plenty of ways of customizing your WordPress website which don’t require you to do this.
-This is create news, especially if you are a non-coder, as child themes do add to the complexity of a website.
+However, there are plenty of ways of customizing your WordPress website which don’t require you to do this.
+This is great news, especially if you are a non-coder, as child themes do add to the complexity of a website.
 Anything that can be done to reduce complexity and make editing the design of a site easier has to be welcomed!

 Where extensive customizations to a theme are required then using a child theme makes sense.
-However for simple tweaks and updates a child theme is overkill.
+However, for simple tweaks and updates a child theme is overkill.
 We’ve got a few suggestions on ways you can customize your site quickly and easily without a child theme.
 Most importantly they are robust methods that will preserve any updates you make should you update your theme or WordPress core at a later date.
 Let’s take a look.

 The WordPress Customizer

 WordPress understand that you will want to tweak the way your website looks.
 To help with this they include a default, in-built customizer that allows you to make a range of updates to the design of your website no matter what theme you’re using.
 The WordPress Customizer is really easy to use and can be accessed from with the WP-Admin by going to the Appearance > Customize menu.
 Let’s take a look at how this works in practice.